cmu-delphi/delphi-epidata/docs/api/api_keys.md

 # Epidata API Keys

 Anyone may access the Epidata API anonymously without providing any personal data.
-Anonymous API access is subject to the following restrictions:
+Anonymous API access is subject to the following restrictions; they may change as we learn more about their impact:

 1. public datasets only
-1. rate-limited to 100 requests per hour
+1. rate-limited to 60 requests per hour
 1. only two parameters may have multiple selections

 For example, a query for three signals on one date across all counties can be